isabella232/helix-harmonicabsorber/readme.md

 ## Low Impact/Difficulty

+* Perform literature study aiming at improving the way we derive confidence intervals for our m-estimation of center and scale;
+  is there any literature providing info?
+Our current method is just taking the standard deviation produced by the regression and dividing that by the root of the number of samples.
+This is analogous to how we would do it with the mean; is this acceptable?
+* Can we use bootstrapping or a similar numeric method to derive a confidence interval?
+* Our current method of using m estimation to derive scale in addition to standard deviation is an ad-hoc construction.
+As is our use of an l-estimator as a starting point.
+  These are probably al-right, but are there any treatments of such constructions in the literature?
+We probably should perform monte-carlo simulations to support our use of these.
+* Our l and m estimators do not calculate mean squared errors, they calculate mean absolute distances on top of using the huber loss function as a weight.
+On top of deriving a standard deviation from mse is non-trivial because the correction factor is distribution dependant.
+This construction is not specifically supported by our currently available literature.
+We should probably at least use monte carlo simulations to derive a correction factor specific to our use.
+Maybe we can find a better way (e.g. bootstrapping) to derive a confidence interval, sidestepping this entire problem.
+  Maybe we can derive some worst case estimate of the correction factor rigorously and use that?
 * Model TolerantNumber using proper and comprehensive Interval arithmatic
 * Provide our own scoring function for lighthouse scores which produce singularities: https://github.com/GoogleChrome/lighthouse/issues/11881, https://github.com/GoogleChrome/lighthouse/issues/11882, https://github.com/GoogleChrome/lighthouse/issues/11883
 * Multidimensional outlier rejection